castlabs/electron-releases/README.md

 });
 ```

-### ```widevine-update-pending```
+### `widevine-update-pending`

- This event is emitted when there is a Widevine update available that is pending installation.
-Once the application is restarted the update will be automatically applied and a ```widevine-ready```-event emitted, as usual.
+Emitted when there is a Widevine update available that is pending installation.
+This event is always emitted after the `ready` event.
+Once the application is restarted the update will be automatically applied and a `widevine-ready`-event emitted, as usual.

 Two arguments are provided which contains the current and pending versions of Widevine.

 #### Example